logzio/logz-docs/_source/logzio_collections/_log-sources/azure/azure-activity-logs-and-metrics.md

 ## Setup

 To simplify shipping your Azure activity logs and metrics, we provide an automated deployment.
-The deployment sets up an event hub namespace, two event hubs (one for logs and one for metrics), and storage blobs to store data that can't be shipped.
+The deployment sets up an event hub namespace, 2 event hubs (one for logs and one for metrics), and 4 storage blobs.

 The resources set up by the automated deployment can collect and ship data for a single Azure region.